metro-digital/terraform-google-cf-projectcfg/docs/DEFAULT-VPC.md

 ## General

 The creation of a default VPC network is enabled by default and can be disabled via `skip_default_vpc_creation` input parameter.

 One of the main differences  to the default VPC created by Google is the network range used.
-This module uses RFC 1918\] ip ranges from `172.16.0.0/12` for primary ranges while Google uses ranges from `10.0.0.0/8` as this prefix is used widely used within Metros internal network.
+Google uses ranges from `10.0.0.0/8` for the default VPC, as this prefix is used widely used within METROs internal network this module uses [RFC 1918] ip ranges from `172.16.0.0/12` for primary ranges.
 This should help users to easily separate VPCs with on-premise connectivity from those without.
+Secondary ranges are picked from the `10.0.0.0/8` range.

 ## Supported regions